Molcas/OpenMolcas/doc/source/users.guide/environment.rst

 The file :file:`$ThisDir/$Project.input` contains the ordered sequence of |molcas| inputs and the EMIL interpreter will call the appropriate programs.
-See section :ref:`UG:sec:EMIL` for an explanation of the additional tools available in the EMIL interpreter.
+See :numref:`UG:sec:EMIL` for an explanation of the additional tools available in the EMIL interpreter.

 The following is an example of a shell script to be submitted for batch